-illustrate the $\ell_1$-estimation errors and false discovery rates for various methods.
+The simulation results, presented in Figures \ref{fig:estimation_nondiagonal} and \ref{fig:FDR_nondiagonal}, illustrate the $\ell_1$-estimation errors and false discovery rates for various methods.
 These methods exhibit similar trends in $\ell_1$-error performance as observed in the previous setting with uncorrelated errors.
 The Trim method shows a slight improvement, achieving lower $\ell_1$-errors and false discovery rates compared to the previous simulation results.
 The performance of the SIV method remains consistent with its performance when $D$ is a diagonal matrix.
 Additionally, our method continues to outperform the other comparison methods.